Dangerous Danny Davis: Hart Foundation; Dangerous Danny Davis (1987–1989)

-WWF referee (1989–1995)
+Referee (1989–1995)

 The "Dangerous" Danny Davis persona was eventually phased out, and on April 22, 1989, Davis was reinstated as a "probationary" referee.
 From this point on, his officiating style became objective, and the crooked referee gimmick was dropped completely.
 Following his return to refereeing, his highest profile appearance was after a match at WrestleMania IX where Hulk Hogan used a foreign object to attack his opponents in a tag team contest.
 Davis came to the ring from backstage and disqualified Hogan overturning the victory for Hulk Hogan.
-He worked for the WWF until 1995.
+He worked for the WWF until October 1995.

-World Wrestling Alliance (2002–2010)
+Late career (2002–2010)

 Following eleven years of inactivity as a wrestler, Danny Davis made a return to the ring for Jersey All Pro Wrestling on October 26, 2001.
 On the "JAPW Class of 2001" event, he was defeated by Mafia (Dan Maff).
 Davis then joined the World Wrestling Alliance in November 2002.
-On January 10, 2003 at a WWA card in Norwood, MA Davis defeated Fred Curry Jr. to win the WWA Heavyweight Championship.
+On January 10, 2003, at a WWA card in Norwood, MA Davis defeated Fred Curry Jr. to win the WWA Heavyweight Championship.
 After successfully defending the title against Curry, Josh Daniels, and Kurt Adonis, Davis finally lost the title to Aaron Stevens on May 23, 2003.
 Danny Davis would continue to appear in the promotion for the remainder of the decade and won their championship on two other occasions.
 Following the cessation of World Wrestling Stars (the final name for the WWA), Davis wrestled a handful of times for other promotions.
-His final match came on September 28, 2013 at the NECW Throwback Throwdown event held by New England Championship Wrestling.
+His final match came on September 28, 2013, at the NECW Throwback Throwdown event held by New England Championship Wrestling.
 There, Danny Davis wrestled Johnny Idol to a time-limit draw.